-Currently accepting new clients.
-Contact email@example.com for rates and availability.
+Accepting new clients in October 2021.
+Contact firstname.lastname@example.org for rates and availability.

 I’ve been teaching creative writing for more than twenty years.
 Early in my teaching career, I realized that novelists were underserved by traditional workshop formats, and I dedicated myself to devising classes geared specifically for the novel.